Power cable projects require a significant number of analysis studies at various phases of development. These typically include:

 These formulations grossly over-simplify the mechanical behaviour of power cable, introducing technical risk and leading to unnecessary project expenditure and delays.

-Interaction between armour wires and surrounding material is based on test data with zero applied tension.
+Interaction between armour wires and the surrounding material is based on test data with zero applied tension.
 The non-linear moment-curvature response for two example cables is presented below along with the linear bend stiffness values from the supplied cable datasheets.

 This provides the user with a realistic non-linear relationship between the bending moment and the curvature rather than simply a linear estimation.